 Ann Kletz (Fundraising and Governance Chair) and her family have been coming to camp her entire life.

 Ann is currently an expert in non-profit organizational management and has lifted the FOBTC governance and best practices of a non-profit to new heights.
 Her entire family are huge supporters of camp and cannot wait for the day to return there.

 Christine Chilcott (Fundraising and Membership) fell in love with camp during her first visit in 1994 and never wanted to leave.
 She worked on staff 1995-1997 (office and d-hall) and was very happy to bring her husband and three month old daughter to camp in August 2011.
 Christine is excited to be part of the FOBTC board, keeping the Camp Spirit alive, and looks forward to making summers at BTC part of her family’s traditions.

-Richard Sheng (Membership Co-Chair), a successful architect and project manager, also successfully designed many of the structures at Camp.
+Richard Sheng (Public Relations and Communications Chair), a successful architect and project manager, also successfully designed many of the structures at Camp.
 He designed the Stage, Girls Camp Cabins, and a handful of tents along the River.
 Richard’s wife is one of the founders of the Work Weekend Women Wood Warriors and his daughter was a long time staff member primarily working on the K-Staff.

 Scott Gelfand, (Executive Director), has been on staff and at camp since he was hired as the Recreation Director in 1986.
 He also worked as the Assistant Director in 1987.
 In 1987, Scott founded The Buddy Club, a successful Bay Area children’s entertainment company that entertains some 100,000 kids and families each year.
 Scott writes and directs the Staff Show with Steve Geahry, and is committed to keeping everyone’s Camp Spirit alive!